confluentinc/cp-docker-images/docs/quickstart.rst

     docker@confluent:~$ exit

-  Now we start Control Center, binding its data directory to the directory we just created and its HTTP interface to port 9021.
+  Now you start Control Center, binding its data directory to the directory you just created and its HTTP interface to port 9021.

   .. sourcecode:: bash